1995 Porsche 911 / 964 Carrera RS911 Carrera RS 3.8

-For over 50 years, the Porsche 911 has enjoyed an enviable record as one of the finest sports cars on the planet.
-It is the benchmark to which all other sports cars compare themselves and are compared to.
-It remains, to this day, the most revered model in Porsche’s vaunted history.
-While all 911s are truly brilliant cars, the best of them are born and bred in the crucible of motorsport.
-Built to homologate the 3.8-liter RSR for competition in BPR GT3 and GT4 racing, the road-going Porsche 911 Carrera RS 3.8 is essentially a racing car built for use on the road.
+While all 911s are brilliant, the best are forged in the crucible of motorsport.
+Built to homologate the 3.8-liter RSR for competition in BPR GT3 and GT4 racing, the Porsche 911 Carrera RS 3.8 is essentially a racing car built for use on the road.

-At its heart is the 3.8-liter normally aspirated Type M64/20 engine producing a factory-rated 296 horsepower at 6,500 rpm along with 262 foot-pounds of torque at 5,400 rpm.
-The innovative Variocam variable-length intake system from Porsche and newly designed forged pistons of a reduced height (thanks to a relocated wrist pin), help to keep piston weight below that of the standard 3.8-liter engine.
-This distinctive powerplant also sports dual oil coolers and lightened rocker arms, among a host of additional upgrades that heightened the car’s performance—all befitting its role as a homologation special.
-Power is managed through a Type G50/31 six-speed manual transmission; the gearing was optimized for acceleration, rather than top speed.
+At its heart is the 3.8-liter normally aspirated Type M64/20 engine producing 296 horsepower at 6,500 rpm and 262 pound-feet of torque at 5,400 rpm.
+Its Variocam variable-length intake system and newly designed forged pistons introduced additional weight savings over the standard 3.8-liter engine.
+This distinctive powerplant sports dual oil coolers, lightened rocker arms, and a host of additional performance upgrades befitting its role as a homologation special.
+The gearing of its Type G50/31 six-speed manual transmission is optimized for acceleration, rather than top speed.

-Suspension upgrades implemented on the RS 3.8 included a front strut brace, ball-joint front damper mounts, and adjustable anti-roll bars with five positions for the 24-milimeter front bar and three positions for the 21-milimeter rear piece.
-Porsche also fitted a limited-slip differential, as well as anti-lock brakes sourced from the 993 Turbo and ADB traction control.
-Immense 265/35ZR-18R tires in the rear and 225/40ZR-18 tires in the front are mounted on specially made 18-inch “Speedline for Porsche” three-piece, light-alloy wheels with magnesium centers, which are 9 inches wide in the front and 11 inches wide in the back.
+Porsche also fitted a limited-slip differential, 993 Turbo-sourced anti-lock brakes, and ADB traction control.
+Immense 265/35ZR-18R tires in the rear and 225/40ZR-18 tires in the front are mounted on special 18-inch “Speedline for Porsche” three-piece, light-alloy wheels with magnesium centers.

-To view this car and others currently consigned to this auction, please visit the RM website at rmsothebys.com/en/auctions/0620.
+To view this car and others currently consigned to this auction, please visit the RM website at rmsothebys.com/en/auctions/am21.